-ECE life under quarantine
+ECE life with COVID-19

 This page features a look into ECE life under the specter of COVID-19.
 Check back for photos and updates on how students, faculty, and staff are adapting to the new normal.

 Many students will be studying from home and online, but others are here on campus, getting their lab kits and PPE kits.